rocord01/block-ads/README.md

 In [Why It's Okay to Block Ads](http://blog.practicalethics.ox.ac.uk/2015/10/why-its-ok-to-block-ads/), James Williams writes that in much of the debate around ad-blocking, there's a surprising assumption, from both sides, that "the large-scale capture and exploitation of human attention [is] ethical and/or inevitable in the first place".
 He continues

 <blockquote>...the question should not be whether ad blocking is ethical, but whether it is a moral obligation.
-The burden of proof falls squarely on advertising to justify its intrusions into users’ attentional spaces---not on users to justify exercising their freedom of attention.</blockquote>
+The burden of proof falls squarely on advertising to justify its intrusions into users’ attentional spaces&mdash;not on users to justify exercising their freedom of attention.</blockquote>

 ### Detecting absence of ad blocker